George Fairlamb Smith

 George Fairlamb Smith (February 28, 1840 – October 18, 1877) was an American soldier, politician, and lawyer from West Chester, Pennsylvania.
-He was wounded twice and captured during the American Civil War, ending the war with the rank of colonel in command of the 61st Pennsylvania Infantry Regiment.
+He was wounded twice and captured during the American Civil War, ending the war with the rank of colonel in command of the 61st Pennsylvania Infantry Regiment in the Union Army.
 He went on to serve in the Pennsylvania House of Representatives in 1875–76 and as judge advocate general of the Pennsylvania National Guard in 1877.

 Early life and education

-Smith was born in West Chester, Pennsylvania, on February 28, 1840 to respected lawyer Persifor Frazer Smith and homemaker Thomasine Susan Fairlamb Smith.
-He received his preparatory education at the West Chester Academy and received his Bachelor of Arts degree with honors from Yale University in 1858.
+George Fairlamb Smith was born in West Chester, Pennsylvania, on February 28, 1840, to Thomasine Susan (née Fairlamb) and Persifor Frazer Smith.
+His father was a state legislator and lawyer.
+Smith received his preparatory education at the West Chester Academy and received his Bachelor of Arts degree with honors from Yale University in 1858.
 He read law under his father until enlisting in the Union Army upon the outbreak of the American Civil War in April 1861.
 While recuperating from wounds received in battle in May 1864, he went on to receive his Master of Arts degree from Yale University in 1864 and gained admittance to the bar on October 31, 1864.
 After the war, he joined his father's law practice in West Chester.